SalmaEasa/vprofile-ci-aws-automation/README.md

-# 🚀 vProfile Multitier Java Stack: Automated CI Pipeline
+# 🚀 vProfile Multitier Java Stack: AWS Native Automated CI Pipeline

 This repository contains the complete **AWS Native CI Pipeline** for the vProfile Java application.
 The project demonstrates a production-grade DevOps workflow, ensuring every code push is automatically built, analyzed, and stored using managed cloud services.